jdb/jdb.github.com/imap_idle/notif.rst

 - *What if the server sends a notification at the exact same time that the client sends a request?*

+..
+1. going into notification mode and exiting notification mode would be
+.. adapted as a context manager: but the __enter__ and __exit__ will
+.. return a deferred, the body of the with will be run as soon as the
+.. enter() returns while we want the body to run as soon as the
+.. deferred is fired...

+..
+2. What about deferred that can be recalled?

 The client protocol
 -------------------